 A poorly timed survey kills two things: your response rate and your credibility.
 But a strategically timed, thoughtfully worded survey becomes a relationship accelerator.

 The best pre-renewal feedback doesn’t just measure satisfaction.
 It uncovers intent and barriers.
-With a tool like PulseAhead, you’re not just asking customers to rate their experience on a scale of one to ten.
+With a tool like Pulseahead, you’re not just asking customers to rate their experience on a scale of one to ten.
 You’re asking: “Are you planning to renew?”
 “What would change your mind?”
 “What’s preventing you from getting more value?”

-Renewal Intent Survey Example using PulseAhead
+Renewal Intent Survey Example using Pulseahead

 Direct intent questions work better than NPS alone.
 Research from customer success communities shows that asking “Will you renew, expand, contract, or cancel?” at the 140-day mark provides clearer signals than NPS alone.
 It cuts through the noise.
 A customer might love your product (high NPS), but their budget got slashed by 80% and they can’t afford to renew.
 That’s the real story.